-- for a lawful purpose that is directly related to one of our functions; and - reasonably necessary for NSW Treasury to have the information.
+- for a lawful purpose that is directly related to one of our functions; and - reasonably necessary for NSW Treasury to hold the information.

-NSW Treasury will ensure that when personal and health information is collected from an individual, either verbally or in written forms, the individual will be advised accordingly.
-This will be in the form of a collection notice that will include the purpose of the collection; any intended recipients of the information (where applicable); their right to access and correct the information; and the details of any agency that is collecting or holding the information on NSW Treasury's behalf (if applicable).
+NSW Treasury will ensure that when personal and health information is collected from an individual, either verbally or in written form, the individual will be advised accordingly.
+This will be in the form of a collection notice that will include:

+- the purpose of the collection; - any intended recipients of the information (where applicable); - their right to access and correct the information; and - the details of any agency that is collecting or holding the information on NSW Treasury's behalf (if applicable).

-NSW Treasury also advises individuals if the collection is voluntary or if it is lawfully required and informs individuals of any penalties or other possible consequences for not complying with Treasury's request.
+NSW Treasury will also advise individuals if the collection of personal or health information is voluntary or if the collection is lawfully required and inform them of any penalties or other possible consequences for not complying with NSW Treasury's request.

-When collecting personal or health information from an individual, Treasury endeavours to ensure that the information is relevant, accurate, up to date and complete for the purposes for which it is being collected.
-Treasury will also endeavour to ensure that the collection of the information does not intrude to an unreasonable extent on the personal affairs of the individual, having regard to the purposes for which it is being collected.
+When collecting personal or health information from an individual, NSW Treasury will endeavour to ensure that the information is relevant, accurate, up to date and complete for the purposes for which it is being collected.
+NSW Treasury will also endeavour to ensure that the collection of the information does not intrude to an unreasonable extent on the personal affairs of the individual, having regard to the purposes for which it is being collected.